MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/standard/control-flow.md

 CNOT(register[nQubits - 2], register[nQubits - 1]);
 ```

-We can express this pattern by using iteration and `for` loops:
+You can express this pattern by using iteration and `for` loops:

 ```qsharp
 for (idxQubit in 0..nQubits - 2) {